Check the $60 tier, resale fee, and full trip budget together.

 If you cannot absorb the travel cost if a ticket plan fails, the listing may be too risky even if the ticket itself looks affordable.

-Commercial planning path
+Budget planning path

-For fans and brands, ticket intent often turns into hotel, travel, insurance, payments, and viewing decisions.
+Ticket intent often turns into hotel, travel, insurance, payments, and viewing decisions.

 Use official prices, resale fees, and marketplace terms instead of headline listings.